Spanish battleship España: Rif War and loss

-The 305 mm and 102 mm guns recovered from España were later installed in coastal artillery batteries.
-Three of the 305 mm guns, designated the La Marquina Battery, were placed at Cadiz in single mounts in 1953; each gun was placed in a new turret mount with an enclosed gun shield atop a concrete emplacement that included a magazine, fire direction, generator, and other support rooms.
+The 305 mm and 102 mm guns recovered from España were later installed in batteries of coastal artillery.
+Three of the 305 mm guns, designated the La Marquina Battery, were placed at Cádiz in single mounts in 1953; each gun was placed in a new turret mount with an enclosed gun shield atop a concrete emplacement that included a magazine, fire direction, generator, and other support rooms.
 Some of the batteries remained in service until 1999 before they were retired from service.
 By 2009, two of the La Marquina guns had been removed, but the third was retained as a display.
 After the overthrow of King Alfonso XIII, his namesake ship Alfonso XIII was renamed España in April 1931.